cwentland0/perform/doc/userguide/inputfiles.rst

 Restart Files
 ^^^^^^^^^^^^^
 Restart files accomplish what the name implies: restarting the simulation from a previous point in the simulation.
 Restart files are saved to the ``restart_files`` directory in the working directory when ``save_restarts = True`` at an interval specified by ``restart_interval`` in ``solver_params.inp``.
 Two files are saved to reference a restart solution: a ``restart_iter.dat`` file and a ``restart_file_X.npz`` file, where ``X`` is the *restart iteration number*.
-The latter file contains both the primitive solution saved at that restart iteration, as well as the physical solution time associated with that solution.
+The latter file contains both the conservative and primitive solution saved at that restart iteration, as well as the physical solution time associated with that solution.
 The former file is an text file containing the restart iteration number of the most recently-written restart file, and thus points to which ``restart_file_X.npz`` should be read in to initialize the solution.
 It is overwritten every time a restart file is written.
 Similarly, the maximum number of ``restart_file_X.npz`` saved to disk is dictated by ``num_restarts``.
 When this threshold is reached, the restart iteration number will loop back to 1 and begin overwriting old restart files.

 Setting ``init_from_restart = True`` will initialize the solution from the restart file whose restart iteration number matches the one given in ``restart_iter.dat``.
 Thus, without modification, the solution will restart from the most recently generated restart file.
 However, if you want to restart from a different iteration number, you can manually change the iteration number stored in ``restart_iter.dat``.